ackertyson/dock-ops/README.md

 `dock-ops-completion.bash` file included with this project.
 Commands with parameter completion options are noted below.

+Because arguments for `push` and `rmi` include colons (for image tags), and because bash normally considers `:` a word boundary, completions for these commands unfortunately won't work right unless you have the `bash-completion` package installed on your OS.
+For Mac, this is (usually) as easy as `brew update && brew install bash-completion`.

 ## Modes

 Commands which invoke Docker Compose can be set up by "mode"